-It offers students an opportunity to increase their awareness and understanding of another culture, promote critical thinking, and develop an appreciation of other points of view.
-The programme helps prepare our students to become productive citizens by developing their cross-cultural knowledge, skills, and attitudes to become true global citizens with a commitment to serving family, society, and community.
+Through first-hand cross-cultural experiences, the programme increases students’ awareness and understanding of other cultures, promotes critical thinking, and helps students develop an appreciation of other viewpoints.
+The programme ultimately helps prepare our students for an evolving modern world by nurturing their cross-cultural knowledge and skills, international-mindedness, and attitudes on their path to becoming true global citizens with a commitment to serving family, the community, and society.

 Students in Year 7 to 9 have a choice of destinations for their World Classroom experience.
 In 2015-2016, these included:

 - For Year 7: Yellowstone National Park Dude Ranch, or Kennedy Space Center Robotics Course and St. Augustine

 - For Year 9: Sri Lanka or Argentina

 Each trip includes an integrated school visit with local students, as well as carefully selected community service projects to foster a more socially aware outlook among our students, and allowing them to put kindness, compassion, and benevolence into action.